 4.2 Cut and Come Again Harvesting

-This one is a more sustainable method of plucking the Parsley leaves.
-As it produces new growth of leaves.
-In this try to cut the outer leaves.
-Around 1 to 2 inches would suffice, and cut above the soil level.
-This will stimulate the growth of new leaves from the ccentrepart of the plants.
-And you can Harvest multiple times in your herb garden.
-So instead of harvesting Parsley from whole plants, you can harvest parsley in small amounts.
-Imagine how eco-friendly this method is!
+This one is a more sustainable method of plucking the Parsley leaves as it produces new growth of leaves.
+In this, try to cut the outer leaves.
+Around 1 to 2 inches would suffice and cut above the soil level.
+This will stimulate the growth of new leaves from the center part of the plants.

-5. How to Harvest Parsley PlantÂ
+5. How to Harvest Parsley Plant?

 5.1 Study the Plant

-Check for three or more segments of stems to harvest.
-If you find more than three clusters of the stem.
+Check for three or more segments of stems to harvest if you find more than three clusters of the stem.
 You can start with the harvesting process.
 Otherwise, you can also let it grow some more with a few leaves for more days.

 5.2 Choose a Harvesting Method

-Now choosing the kind of harvesting method is very important.
-And can apply to any curly leaf parsley or Italian Parsley.Â
+Now, choosing the kind of harvesting method is very important.
+It can be applied to any curly leaf parsley or Italian Parsley.

 5.3 Applying the Proper Technique